pingcap/docs/br/backup-and-restore-faq.md

 If you do not execute `ANALYZE` on the table, TiDB will fail to select the optimized execution plan due to inaccurate statistics.
 If query performance is not a key concern, you can ignore `ANALYZE`.

-## Can I use multiple BR command-lines at the same time to restore the data of a single cluster?
+## Can I use multiple BR processes at the same time to restore the data of a single cluster?

-**It is strongly not recommended** to use multiple BR command-lines at the same time to restore the data of a single cluster for the following reasons:
+**It is strongly not recommended** to use multiple BR processes at the same time to restore the data of a single cluster for the following reasons:

 + When BR restores data, it modifies some of the global configurations of PD.
-Therefore, if you use multiple BR command-lines for data restoration at the same time, these configurations might be mistakenly overridden and cause abnormal cluster status.
+Therefore, if you use multiple BR processes for data restore at the same time, these configurations might be mistakenly overwritten and cause abnormal cluster status.
-+ BR uses a lot of cluster resources to restore data, so in fact, running BR command-lines in parallel has very limited effects to improve the speed of restoration.
++ BR consumes a lot of cluster resources to restore data, so in fact, running BR processes in parallel improves the restore speed only to a limited extent.
-+ There was no test for running multiple BR command-lines in parallel for data restoration, so it is not guaranteed to succeed.
++ There has been no test for running multiple BR processes in parallel for data restore, so it is not guaranteed to succeed.